JoshuaSand0val/Precolor/README.md

 ---

 ## What is Precolor?
-Precolor is a collection of CSS color manipulation tools written in SASS/SCSS.
+Precolor is a collection of CSS color manipulation tools written in Sass (SCSS).
 Purposely designed to reduce CSS color complexity and increase accessibility on the web.

 ## Prerequisite Installation